 It is probable that Samyama is a powerful way of reducing negative thoughts and negative beliefs because we completely lose our sense of self.
 Most negative thoughts and beliefs are based around our idea of ourselves as an individual.
 Therefore, it is likely that when we overcome that sense of self, we shake off those negative thoughts and negative beliefs.

 I am absolutely certain that it does wonders for the body too.
 Because at the highest point of Samyama meditation the body is completely and utterly relaxed.
 More so than in other methods.
-And this suggests that it should help with aches and illnesses.
+And to me this suggests that it should help with various maladies.

 We can probably agree with Patanjali on the “insight” too.
 When you achieve Samyama you do indeed see the true reality of the meditation object.
 And as such, you do gain insight into its true nature.

-Samyama meditation technique is without doubt one of the most powerful meditations.
-When we achieve Samyama we are completely absorbed in the object.
+I consider Samyama to be one of the most powerful meditations and I love practising it.
+When I achieve Samyama I feel completely absorbed in my meditation object.
 And this removes my imprisoning sense of self.